deanwedgbury/testRepo/doc/sprint 1/PB.md

 - As a researcher/hobbyist/beginner, I want to be able to tell whether or not my plant is receiving enough sunlight for it's growth.
 [2/3]

 ## Interface
-- As a researcher, I want to be able to monitor relevant data regarding the humidity, temperature, sunlight, and soil moisture of my plant offline or through the device itself.
+- As a researcher, I want to be able to monitor relevant data regarding the humidity, temperature, sunlight, and soil moisture of my plant offline and through a self-contained LCD.
 [3/5]

 ## Web
 - As a researcher, I want to store and retrieve relevant data on my plants so that I can keep track of growth of local flora and analyze their growth.
 [1/13]